The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Famous fighters: Steven Seagal, Matt Larsen

-Aikido is not exclusively a combat system.
-The founder of aikido, the legendary Morihei Ueshiba, studied several areas of traditional jujutsu, kenjutsu, and the art of calligraphy.
-On the basis of the acquired knowledge, he formed his own system - Aikido - as opposed to the traditional bu-jutsu (the art of killing).
-Aikido - budo (the way to stop killing), teaches deadly bu-jutsu techniques, not only with the aim of killing, but with the aim of stopping them, making a person strong, helping others, uniting all people on the basis of love.
-As they say, kindness must be with fists.
+Aikido is not exclusively a fighting system.
+The founder of Aikido, the legendary Morihei Ueshiba, studied several areas of traditional jujutsu, kenjutsu, as well as the art of calligraphy.
+Based on the knowledge he gained, he formed his own system - Aikido - as opposed to traditional bu-jutsu (the art of killing).
+Aikido - budo (the way to stop killing), teaches the killing techniques of bu-jutsu, but not for the purpose of killing, but with the goal of stopping them, making a person strong, helping others, uniting all people on the basis of love.
+As they say, goodness must come with fists.

 Aikido is also a highly spiritual martial art.
-The word aikido means "the way of the harmony of the spirit" ("Ai" means harmony, "ki" means spirit or energy, "do" means a way, road or way).
+The word aikido means “the way of harmony of spirit” (“Ai” means harmony, “ki” means spirit or energy, “do” means way, road or way).

 Why is Aikido one of the best martial arts?

-As a preface, aikido is one of the most difficult of all Japanese martial arts.
-If you want to quickly, in a short time, learn self-defense, then aikido is not your assistant here.
+As a preface, Aikido is one of the most difficult of all Japanese martial arts.
+If you want to quickly, in a short time, learn self-defense, then aikido is not your help here.

-Aikido is a derivative of jujutsu, and similarly focuses on merging with the opponent's attack, redirecting the attacker's energy, and ending with a painful hold or throw.
-Aikido fighters use the opponent's aggression and momentum to incapacitate him or render his attacks useless.
+Aikido is a derivative of jujutsu, and similarly emphasizes merging with the opponent's attack, redirecting the attacker's energy, and ending with a painful hold or throw.
+Aikido fighters use the aggression and inertia of an opponent to disable him or render his attacks useless.

-However, one should not think that since the development of aikido takes a long time, and the style itself promotes peace and tranquility, then there is little sense from it.
-This is one of the best martial arts suitable for self defense.
+However, one should not think that since mastering aikido takes a long time, and the style itself promotes peace and tranquility, then it is of little use.
+This is one of the best martial arts suitable for self-defense.

 Country of origin: China